dreamit-de/graphql-server/README.md

 A GraphQL server implementation written in NodeJS/Typescript.
 It uses the standard graphql library to receive GraphQL requests and send back appropriate responses.

+**Deprecated**: This library will no longer be maintained.
+Use graphql-yoga or graphql-http instead!

 ## Installation

 ```sh